HcashOrg/hcwiki/docs/getting-started/user-guides/hcGUI-setup.md

 If you encounter the above error, it could be because there is already a running instance of `hcd` on your machine. hcGUI attempts to start its own instance of `hcd` and `hcwallet` in the background.

-You could possibly resolve this by killing any any running `hcd` processes prior to restarting hcGUI.
+You could possibly resolve this by killing any running `hcd` processes prior to restarting hcGUI.

 *Where does hcGUI store data/write log files?*